-The actual change of behavior participants make when they return to their workplace and begin the practice and implementation.
-The work during training and the continued practice back in the workplace lead to achievement of the Workplace Outcome.
+- The actual change of behavior participants make when they return to their workplace and begin the practice and implementation.
+The work during training and the continued practice back in the workplace lead to achievement of the Workplace Outcome. - The Workplace Outcome will be directly related to the Core Competency that was selected.